docwho2/java-chime-voicesdk-sma/README.md

 ## Library Overview

-The library provides two approaches, a JSON event mapping model, and on top of that a flow based libray that lets programmers develop call flows without having to deal with event handling and flow optimization.
+The library provides two approaches, a JSON event mapping model, and on top of that a flow based library that lets programmers develop call flows without having to deal with event handling and flow optimization.
 The latter allows developers to quickly build applications with minimal coding.
 See the Library [README](ChimeSMA/README.md) for more indepth information about using the library and writing applications.